aaronschmaltz/portfolio/guides/google-drawings.md

 Paste the image that you recently deleted by right-clicking and then pressing **Paste**.

-If **Steps 5–8** were performed correctly, the imported image will retain its original properties.
+If **Steps 5–8** were performed correctly, the imported image will retain its original dimensions.

 <img src="https://github.com/aaronschmaltz/portfolio/blob/main/guides/images/google-drawings-paste.png" width=75% height=75%>